lazydancer/pricebook-asmp/README.md

 > Tip: The shorter alias `/pb` works exactly the same, so you can type `/pb rockets` in a hurry.

 ## Quick Start (Installation)
-1. Install Fabric Loader for Minecraft 1.21.7 and the Fabric API (they’re required by most ASMP mods).
+1. Install Fabric Loader for Minecraft 1.21.7 or 1.21.8 and the matching Fabric API (they’re required by most ASMP mods).
 2. Drop the latest `pricebook-asmp-<version>.jar` into your Minecraft `mods/` folder.
 3. Launch the Fabric profile and hop onto `asmp.cc`.
 The mod enables itself automatically once you connect.